Richmond Rhinoplasty Overview

 "Rhinoplasty - Midlothian, VA - Dr. Bridges and his staff are amazing!
 I had open rhinoplasty almost a year ago and my nose looks absolutely perfect.
 I have wanted this procedure for over 20 years and now I have the nose that I should have been born with.
 I also go back to Dr. Bridges for dysport (like botox) every 4 months.
 I had botox done a few years ago by a very well known local doctor and never went back due to lack of results.
 Dr. Bridges gives me a little dysport between the brows and it instantly smoothes out my forhead and gives me a much younger appearance.
 I am 100% satisfied and would highly reccommend him.
 He treats you like a family member!"- S. / RealSelf / Jun 12, 2012

 Rhinoplasty is usually performed under general anesthesia and is always performed in an accredited surgical facility.
 It is considered an outpatient procedure.
 After surgery, patients will wear an external splint for about 1 week.
 Patients may experience bruising and swelling around the nose and eyes.
 Bruising usually subsides over the first few weeks.
 Swelling decreases rapidly over the first 3-4 weeks, then slowly over many months.
 It can take up to a full year for the nose to gain its final contour and softness.
+This is more true of the open approach, as previously described above.
 Dr. Bridges rarely uses nasal packing.
 Occasionally, small plastic tubes may be placed in the nose if extensive septal work has been done.

 Plan Your Procedure

 Are Surgery Fears Normal?